libsgh/chrome_updater/README.md

 ## Instructions for use
 1. Place the program in the **App** directory or manually specify the **App** folder.
 Chrome will initialize the installation if it is not detected.
 2. Configuration path：`C:\Users\%USERNAME%\AppData\Roaming\chrome_updater\config.json`.
 3. Some APIs rely on GitHub services.
-If you encounter network problems, you can set up a Github proxy.
+If you encounter network problems, you can set up a GitHub proxy.
 4. Both Chrome and Chrome++ can be updated independently without affecting each other.

 ## Links